 I find that entrepreneurs will generally fall into 1 of 2 categories.
 Those that try to scale too early, or those that have the opportunity to push for scale but fail to loosen the purse strings.

-I am involved with with growth marketing and coaching entrepreneurs on how to think about scale.
+I am involved with with growth marketing, growth hacking and coaching entrepreneurs on how to think about scale.
 Although I am as massive advocate for reducing burn wherever possible, once you have found a repeatable sales model – invest like hell and hold on.
 David Skok describes 3 phases of a startups’ growth cycle.
 They are:

 - Product Market Fit

 This stage is all about building a solution to a problem that actually exists.
 I would say that most startups never really get out of this stage.
 As an entrepreneur you can get hooked on an idea to solve a problem that doesn’t really exist in reality, thus inevitably falling.
 This is a tough time for business, as it’s often pre-revenue, full of knock-backs and the business has to be prepared for pivots.

 Once you have found Product Market Fit, finding ‘Channel Product Fit’ is equally challenging.
 You need to find easily repeatable actions that drive leads, and a sales process that is equally scalable.
 The sales process for a business might include a great onboarding process if it’s a subscription business, or it might be a human sales force if the purchase is of higher value and more complex in nature.
 Either way, if this does not scale, nor will your business.